CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 #### SYS.1.2.2.M10 Disk Encryption on Windows Server 2012 (C)
 A suitable means of protecting the confidentiality of data at rest, not during transport, is the encryption of hard disks and other data carriers.
 It should be noted that the data must be decrypted for processing (for example, in the case of encryption of the boot medium already during the boot process) and always remain readable until the system is shut down or put into sleep mode.
 With server systems often running around the clock, protection is ultimately limited, but can be helpful against physical attacks such as theft of media when combined with appropriate other measures.
 Windows brings with it the tool BitLocker, which is also available in Windows Server 2012 (R2) in all editions.

-BitLocker supports device encryption on x86 and x64-based systems that meet the requirements of the Windows Hardware Certification Kit (HCK) for a TPM (Trusted Platform Module) and secure boot with so-called "Connected Stand-by" capability.
+BitLocker supports device encryption on x86 and x64-based systems that meet the requirements of the Windows Hardware Certification Kit (HCK) for a TPM (Trusted Platform Module) and secure boot with so-called "Connected Stand-by" function.
 The device encryption protects both the operating system and other connected hard drives.
 Basically, device encryption can be used with a Microsoft account or a domain account.

 BitLocker supports the AES-128-CBC and AES-256-CBC algorithms with Windows Server 2012 (R2).
 Encryption with BitLocker requires a key protector, which must be present in order to decrypt the drive.
 In the default configuration, these are a TPM module and an additional recovery key that can be used to decrypt the drive without the TPM module.
 For enterprise environments with an Active Directory, the recovery key can also be stored in the Active Directory.